 Picture it: you are collecting your things at work and miles away at your home, the oven powers on to cook dinner.
 The air conditioner is notified and makes adjustments to deliver more cool air to balance out the oven’s extra heat.
 When you get home the lights automatically turn on as you enter, dinner is ready, and your home is at the ideal temperature.

 That’s the dream!
-And also the kind of advanced home interconnectivity that is available now and 2017 could be an essential year for advancements in how your home’s HVAC system functions as part of the team.
+And also the type of advanced home interconnectivity that is available now and 2017 could be a pivotal year for advancements in how your home’s heating and cooling systems function as part of the team.

-Another on-the-drawing-board vision is the use of infrared heat sensing in the home that will decifer which rooms are in use by people in the home and actually direct heating and cooling specifically to those rooms.
+Another on-the-drawing-board vision is the use of infrared heat sensing in the home that will decifer which rooms are in use by people in the home and actually send heating and cooling specifically to those rooms.

-“Zoned heating and air conditioning systems have been one of the largest growing parts of the heating and air conditioning industry for many years, and that will remain a big opportunity,” said Haines.
+“Zoned heating and air conditioning systems have been one of the largest growing parts of the heating and air conditioning industry for several years, and that will remain a big opportunity,” said Haines.
 “Furthermore, systems will focus on heating and cooling specific rooms or groups of rooms as needed to upgrade comfort and energy efficiency.”

 And yes, Haines adds, the millennials are helping to drive the trends for at-home connectivity and more efficient HVAC systems.
 “As millennials purchase their homes, they require their home systems like HVAC to not only do what they are told, but to monitor and adapt themselves and to proactively provide feedback to the homeowner.
 We also see that the millennials and Generation X are much more sophisticated about energy efficiency and those implications of their HVAC systems.”